 Be careful with very small children who may inadvertently mishandle the little guy, albeit with affectionate intent.
 Even small children are capable of harming such a tiny dog.

-While Pomeranians exhibit a wide array of different colors.
-The most common ones are red and orange.
+While there is a great range of Pomeranians colors, the most common ones are red and orange.
 According to The American Kennel Club’s breed standards, all colors are acceptable in dog competitions.